 This is a dry topic, but an important one.
 Even in a dynamically typed language like Clojure there are types.
 And it is important to understand their relationship.
 I think investing a bit of time in such considerations helps to get a deeper view into the problem domain.

-Here the complete, consistent Seq
+Here the complete, consistent Seq interface in all its glory.

 Although Clojure does not fully adhere to it.